Tax information, hints and news. Exclusive for overseas property investors and owners.

 Nonresidents with properties in the US usually should file a US property tax return (and one in their home country) and pay tax to the IRS on income earned through Airbnb.

 In this situation, you can provide Airbnb with Form W-8288 – B and they won’t withhold tax on your payouts.
-Instead, Airbnb will issue you an IRS Form 1042-S annually reporting your income, so that you can report it on your US income tax return.
+Instead, Airbnb will issue you an IRS Form 1042-S annually reporting your income, so that you can report it on your US rental income tax return.

 The other option is – Airbnb will withhold 30% of your payments from US listings if you present an IRS Form, and pay the tax to the tax authorities.
 Airbnb will give you an IRS Form 1042-S at the end of the year detailing the amount of withheld tax credits on your payouts.